Google Java code style

 Terminology Note: block-like construct refers to the body of a class, method or constructor.
 Note that, by Section 4.8.3.1 on array initializers, any array initializer may optionally be treated as if it were a block-like construct.

-Braces are used with if
+4.1.1 Braces are used where optional

-statements, even when the body is empty or contains only a single statement.
+Braces are used with if, else, for, do and while statements, even when the body is empty or contains only a single statement.

 Braces follow the Kernighan and Ritchie style ("Egyptian brackets") for nonempty blocks and block-like constructs: